 Janette was looking for a complement to her rigorous running routine and stumbled upon yoga 5 years ago.
 Yoga provided her with the improved flexibility and strength which positively impacted her running.
 But what was unexpected but largely appreciated, was the calmness, clarity, and mental strength yoga revealed to her.
 From asanas to meditation, she strives to challenge her body and mind with every practice.
 She finds yoga not only a complement to her running, but a necessity in life.
 She took her practice to the next level by completing the 200 hour teacher training program at EEY in 2014 and is a Registered Yoga Teacher with Yoga Alliance.
 She looks forward to challenging the minds and bodies of all levels of students at EEY.

 Sara has been practicing yoga for more than fifteen years.
 After taking just one class at East Eagle Yoga she decided to complete her 200 hour teacher training program there.
 With such a devotion to community, practicing yoga poses, but also to a yogic lifestyle, East Eagle Yoga has provided her a place to give to others and continue to grow herself.
-Sara completed from the 200 hour program at EEY in 2012, a 300 hour program at Yoga on Main in 2016 and is currently completing her prenatal yoga teacher training at Blooma in Minneapolis.
-She currently holds the registration E-RYT 200, RYT 500 with Yoga Alliance.
+Sara completed from the 200 hour program at EEY in 2012, a 300 hour program at Yoga on Main in 2016 and has completed her prenatal yoga teacher training at Blooma in Minneapolis.

 Her favorite part of teaching is introducing yoga to beginners so that yoga can become demystified and students feel comfortable trying it for themselves.
 It is her hope that she can help each student experience the benefits of intentionally practicing movement, breathing, and mindfulness.

 Tom Padden, RYT